spatialdatahub/spatialdatahub.org/README.md

 ## Current Issues

-- I am trying to dockerize everything with docker and docker-compose.
-I was trying to get kubernetes involved, but that seems like overkill right now.
-I don't think that will be an issue in the short term.
-- I do not know how to set up continuous integration.
-I've read about it, tried tutorials, downloaded docker containers with jenkins and gitlab, tried to use travis ci and am still struggling.
-- Javascript testing is currently set up with mocha and karma, but everything has to be compiled with babel and with browserify so that the tests can be run by node.
-Setting up karma is not fun, but it is functional.
-It would be nice to have a less brittle setup, but completely learning a new method to do everything could be a huge waste of time.
-Also, I need to re-break up the javascript functions into reasonable files and import them into the main bundle file.
-Then each one of the files can have it's own set of tests, etc.
 - Currently the javascript in the app is getting difficult to control.
 State management specifically.
 It could be a good idea to add a library like React and Redux to the project, but that could be a huge amount of coding and energy spent.